iArunava/Malaria-Detection-using-Keras/README.md

 The model is deployed to production and you can use the model to test on your own images!!<br/>
 The model is deployed using [Zeit](https://zeit.co/).
 Quite an amazing platform!<br/>
-The live link to the deployed model can be found here: malaria.classifier.now.sh <br/>
+The live link to the deployed model can be found here: https://malaria.classifier.now.sh <br/>

 The code that is used to deploy the model is open sourced and can be found [here](https://github.com/iArunava/Malaria-Detection-using-Keras/tree/master/zeit)